Skip to content

 Does the system's output feed its next cycle or consume its foundation?
 A referral program where happy customers bring in similar customers feeds itself.
 A growth model that relies on increasingly expensive paid acquisition consumes its margins.
 The regenerative system compounds.
 The extractive system decays.

 Are returns distributed to those creating value, or extracted by those positioned to capture it?
 A marketplace that takes a fair commission while connecting buyers and sellers distributes value.
 A platform that builds dependency, then raises take rates once switching costs are high, extracts it.
-The distinction is structural, not moral — it shows up in long-term unit economics.
+The distinction is structural — it shows up in long-term unit economics.

-Every business is a mechanism.
 Every pricing page, compensation plan, partnership agreement, and community guideline is a set of rules that shapes behavior.
+You already know this.

 Most businesses design these rules reactively — copying industry standards, responding to problems, patching incentive misalignments as they surface.
 This produces systems that work adequately in the short term and degrade over time as participants learn to game them.

-The alternative is deliberate mechanism design: start with the collective outcome that creates the most durable value, then engineer rules that make pursuing individual self-interest produce exactly that outcome.
+The alternative is what you are already moving toward: deliberate mechanism design.
+Start with the collective outcome that creates the most durable value, then engineer rules that make pursuing individual self-interest produce exactly that outcome.

 The shift from extractive to regenerative business is not primarily a moral choice.
 It is a design choice.
 And the designed systems — the ones where cooperation is individually rational — consistently outperform the ones where it is not.